 Each Campus will develop and maintain an Emergency Operations Plan (EOP) in accordance with the CEMP.
 The Campus EOP will set forth the response guidelines to be followed in the event of a major campus emergency.
-In general terms, an EOP is contained within a CEMP (it is the response element).
-An EOP is a response oriented operations plan (may include recovery).
-The Campus Director of Administrative Services will work with the Director of Emergency Preparedness to develop and maintain a Campus EOP.
+In general, terms an EOP is contained within a CEMP (it is the response element).
+An EOP is a response-oriented operations plan (may include recovery).
+The Campus Director of Administrative Services will work with the Assistant Vice Provost - Emergency Management to develop and maintain a Campus EOP.